Holbeeck History, Family Crest & Coats of Arms

 Early History of the Holbeeck family

 This web page shows only a small excerpt of our Holbeeck research.
-Another 135 words (10 lines of text) covering the years 1551, 1527, 1534, 1535 and 1536 are included under the topic Early Holbeeck History in all our PDF Extended History products and printed products wherever possible.
+Another 68 words (5 lines of text) covering the years 1551, 1527, 1534, 1535 and 1536 are included under the topic Early Holbeeck History in all our PDF Extended History products and printed products wherever possible.

 Holbeeck Spelling Variations

 Holbeeck has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Holbeeck have been found, including Holbeck, Holbech, Holbech, Holbeche, Holbeame and others.

 Early Notables of the Holbeeck family (pre 1700)

 Another 44 words (3 lines of text) are included under the topic Early Holbeeck Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Holbeeck family